laihuiqi/peerprep/UserService/README.md

 ## MongoDB Container

-Navigate to the `UserServiceDatabase` Directory
+Navigate into `UserService` Directory

+First and foremost change the `databaseUrl` in the `config.js` file to `mongodb://127.0.0.1:27017/userData` or `mongodb://localhost:27017/userData`

+Using Terminal, create a `UserServiceDatabase` Directory relative to `UserService` Directory and Navigate into it.

 Start by running this container first, else User Service will not be able to connect to Database